TheSilvered/nest/docs/c_api/c_api-lib_import.md

 **Description:**

-Checks the types of the arguments and extracts their values.
+Check the types of the arguments and extracts their values.

 Check the syntax for the types argument in [`lib_import.h`](c_api-lib_import.md#usage-of-the-types-argument).